max1220/SCPxp/README.md

  * You can open most application links in anoter tab by right-clicking on them.
    - e.g. open a browser tab with only the file manager content, no taskbar etc.
  * iframes sometimes behave strangely with focusing
-   - If you type and don't see any respone, try clicking into the window to set the focus(The titlebar color is unreliable)
+   - If you type and don't see any respone, try clicking into the window to set the focus